rayference/pinttrs/README.md

 ## Features

 - [x] Automatic attachment of predefined units to unitless values
-- [x] Verification of units compatibility for unit-ed values
+- [x] Verification of units compatibility for Pint quantity values
+- [x] Interpretation of units in dictionaries
 - [ ] Dynamic fetching of units from a registry
-- [ ] Unit-enabled dict-based initialisation of objects

 ## License